postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 ## Generating API documentation

 The **Documentation** tab in the API builder provides one place to view, create, and manage all of your API's documentation.
-Postman automatically generates API documentation for OpenAPI 3.0 compliant schemas.
-For all APIs, you can add detailed descriptions to your documentation by generating a collection from your API or by linking an existing collection.
+Postman automatically generates API docs for any OpenAPI 3.0 compliant schema defined in the API Builder.
+You can also add detailed documentation to any API by generating a collection from the API or by linking to an existing collection.

 > A collection can be linked to only one version of an API.
 If you [create a new version](/docs/designing-and-developing-your-api/versioning-an-api/) of your API, you'll also need to generate a new collection to hold that version's documentation.
 To learn more, see [Versioning your docs](#versioning-your-docs).

 ### Viewing schema documentation

 If you are [designing an API](/docs/designing-and-developing-your-api/defining-an-api/) based on the OpenAPI 3.0 specification, Postman automatically creates documentation for your API based on your schema definition.
-The documentation includes paths, path variables and query parameters, response bodies and headers, and examples.
+The API docs include paths, variables, query parameters, response bodies and headers, and examples.
+The docs also indicate which variables and parameters are required, along with default, minimum, and maximum values.

 To view the documentation for an OpenAPI 3.0 schema:

-1. Open your API by selecting **APIs** in the left sidebar, and then selecting an API and a version.
+1. Select **APIs** in the left sidebar, and then select an API and a version.
 1. Select the **Documentation** tab.
-1. Select a node under **Schema Documentation** (in the pane at left) to view a specific path or request.
+1. Select an item under **Schema Documentation** (in the pane at left) to view a specific path or request.

 SCREENSHOT - SCHEMA DOCS

 > Postman alerts you if your API schema contains unsaved changes that are not reflected in the documentation.
-To synchronize the API documentation with the latest schema changes, select the **Definition** tab and save your schema.
+To update the API docs with the latest schema changes, select the **Definition** tab and save your schema.

-SCREENSHOT - UNSAVED WARNING

 ### Creating new documentation for an API

 To generate a new collection for API documentation:

-1. Open your API by selecting **APIs** in the left sidebar, and then selecting an API and a version.
+1. Select **APIs** in the left sidebar, and then select an API and a version.
 1. Select the **Overview** tab.
 1. Select the **+** next to **Documentation**, and then select **Create new documentation**.
 1. Enter a name for the new collection.
 (Make it something you'll easily associate with this version of your API.)